You are listening to the Sean Hannity Radio Show Podcast.

 All right, but let me play Julian Assange.

-Now, I interviewed Assange a number of times on radio, and you know I went down there to London and in what was it, uh, January, and I asked him if it was the Russians.
+Now, I interviewed Assange a number of times on radio, and you know, I went down there to London in, what was it, January, and I asked him if it was the Russians.

-Now, keep in context, so you can believe or not believe Julian Assange, but he's never been wrong in terms of wiki leaks and what they revealed in eleven years.
+Now, keep in context, you can believe or not believe Julian Assange, but he's never been wrong in terms of WikiLeaks and what they revealed in 11 years.

 So they have some track record of a lot of credibility.